Let’s be Brutally Honest about this Edinburgh Itinerary 2 days:

 So the Short answer to the question:

 “Are 2 days in Edinburgh enough?” is absolutely not.
+Just know that fact before planning a trip to Scotland.

 I’ll do my best to give you all the Edinburgh Scotland travel tips you need in this Edinburgh Travel Guide.